Kakusui/OSC_Interface/PRIVACYPOLICY.md

 - By linking your Google Drive account with OSC, you hereby give consent to OSC for the aforementioned actions on your files.

 ## Changes to This Policy
-- OSC may update this Privacy Policy at any time.
-Users will be notified of any significant changes.
+- OSC may update this Privacy Policy at any time, with or without prior notification.
+You are advised to review this policy periodically for any changes.

 ## Contact
 - If you have any questions or concerns about this Privacy Policy, please contact [Tetralon07@gmail.com](mailto:Tetralon07@gmail.com).